Home > Science > Cybernetics > Electronics > Circuits

 An RC circuit is simply some combination of a resistor and a capacitor.
 The value of the resistor in a circuit with a capacitor will change the rate at which the capacitor can be charged and discharged.
 This relationship is known as the RC time constant.
 The combination of resistors and capacitors can be very useful for timing circuits and also filtering signals.

-RC Series ExampleThis circuit is the same as before except the LED is placed in parralel with the capacitor.
-The LED will now light when the capacitor is charged.
-When SW1 is pressed there will be a small time delay before the LED gradually lights up.
-When SW1 is released, C1 will discharge through R1 and the LED causing it to gadually fade out.
+RC Timing 2This circuit is the same as before except the LED is placed in parallel with the capacitor.
+When SW1 is pressed, the LED will light up and the capacitor will begin charging.
+When SW1 is released, C1 will discharge through R1 and the LED causing it to gradually fade out.

 Next Page: Cybernetics Menu